Dioptre: In vision correction

 The fact that optical powers are approximately additive enables an eye care professional to prescribe corrective lenses as a simple correction to the eye's optical power, rather than doing a detailed analysis of the entire optical system (the eye and the lens).
 Optical power can also be used to adjust a basic prescription for reading.
 Thus an eye care professional, having determined that a myopic (nearsighted) person requires a basic correction of, say, −2 dioptres to restore normal distance vision, might then make a further prescription of 'add 1' for reading, to make up for lack of accommodation (ability to alter focus).
 This is the same as saying that −1 dioptre lenses are prescribed for reading.

 In humans, the total optical power of the relaxed eye is approximately 60 dioptres.
 The cornea accounts for approximately two-thirds of this refractive power (about 40 dioptres) and the crystalline lens contributes the remaining one-third (about 20 dioptres).
 In focusing, the ciliary muscle contracts to reduce the tension or stress transferred to the lens by the suspensory ligaments.
 This results in increased convexity of the lens which in turn increases the optical power of the eye.
 The amplitude of accommodation is about 11 to 16 dioptres at age 15, decreasing to about 10 dioptres at age 25, and to around 1 dioptre above age 60.

 Convex lenses have positive dioptric value and are generally used to correct hyperopia (farsightedness) or to allow people with presbyopia (the limited accommodation of advancing age) to read at close range.
 Over the counter reading glasses are rated at +1.00 to +4.00 dioptres.
 Concave lenses have negative dioptric value and generally correct myopia (nearsightedness).
 Typical glasses for mild myopia have a power of −0.50 to −3.00 dioptres.
 Optometrists usually measure refractive error using lenses graded in steps of 0.25 dioptres.

 Most mirrorless cameras and DSLRs have a control providing dioptre adjustment of the image seen through the viewfinder.
 The control is typically a small control wheel on the right or left side of the viewfinder.

 Curvature

 The dioptre can also be used as a measurement of curvature equal to the reciprocal of the radius measured in metres.
 For example, a circle with a radius of 1/2 metre has a curvature of 2 dioptres.
-If the curvature of a surface of a lens is C and the index of refraction is n, the optical power is φ = (n − 1)C. If both surfaces of the lens are curved, consider their curvatures as positive toward the lens and add them.
-This gives approximately the right result, as long as the thickness of the lens is much less than the radius of curvature of one of the surfaces.
-For a mirror the optical power is φ = 2C.
+If the curvature of a surface of a lens is C and the index of refraction is n, the optical power of that surface is φ = (n − 1)C. For a curved mirror the optical power is φ = -2C.